sailfishos/docs.sailfishos.org/Support/Help_Articles/Whatsapp_Setup/README.md

 After downloading and installing, you are required to activate WhatsApp before starting to use it.

 # Activating WhatsApp service on your device
 Next, we will activate WhatsApp on your Sailfish OS device.
 WhatsApp uses an automated text message system for verification.
-We will have to help it a little by hand though, as Android™ AppSupport of Sailfish OS may not be able to read the necessary info from the verification message sent by WhatsApp.
+We will have to help it a little by hand though, as Android AppSupport of Sailfish OS may not be able to read the necessary info from the verification message sent by WhatsApp.

 1. Please ensure that your device has a connection to the cellular network and that Mobile Data is enabled & functioning (see Settings > Mobile network > Use SIM card).
 Note that although a mobile network connection (arranged with your SIM card) must be available in the registration phase, you can use WhatsApp service over a WiFi connection later on.